 Of course, back then, it wasn't swimmers being saved, but shipwreck victims.
 The first building burned down and was replaced in 1899.

 As the Coast Guard took over in 1915, the Lifesaving Station was eventually decommissioned.

 Lucky for us, the Lifesaving Station at the Sanderling Resort has been renovated a couple of times and is just beautiful.

 Take a walk around to see learn a little about the history of the building, and see some of the pieces on display.

 This casual restaurant serves southern coastal dishes using as many local and organic products as they can find for breakfast, lunch, and dinner.

 The Lifesaving Station will please everyone in your group.
-The menu is full of comfort foods like fried chicken and biscuits as well as seafood dishes like seared sea scallops with caramelized leek polenta, heirloom carrots, with drizzled balsamic glaze.
-So good!
+The menu is full of comfort foods like fried chicken and biscuits, but it's nice enough for special occasions, too.

 Though you will find regular items always on the menu, the specials are seasonally based on what's fresh.
 This lemon tart was wonderful!